5 Steps to Adapt Your RFP Responses During Covid

-The COVID-19 pandemic and its far-reaching effects have brought uncertainty for all, especially those of us working in the marketing and business worlds.
+The Covid pandemic and its far-reaching effects have brought uncertainty for all.
+This is especially true for those of us working in the marketing and business worlds.
 Circumstances are changing daily while we strive to achieve a new normal.
-While the pandemic has brought about a myriad of challenges, our world has gone digital at an impressive rate, with more employees working from home than ever before.
+While the pandemic has brought about a myriad of challenges, our world has gone digital at an impressive rate.
+Now, more employees are working from home than ever before.
 However, shutdowns and physical distance have made it difficult to connect with clients on the personal level that was previously expected.
-As such, companies looking to market their services with an RFP response must adapt to new and unique expectations while still delivering proven results to their clients.
+As such, companies looking to market their services with an RFP response must adapt to new and unique expectations.
+And, all while still delivering proven results to their clients.

-So what can businesses do in this time of change to ensure they are engaging with and securing clients despite the current barriers?
-There are a lot of variables companies can’t control in the midst of the COVID-19 pandemic.
+So what can businesses do in this time of change to ensure they’re engaging with and securing clients despite the current barriers?
+There are a lot of variables companies can’t control in the midst of this time of Covid.
 But there are factors within your control that can help give your company a critical advantage.
 Here are a few helpful tips for how to respond to an RFP and stand out from the competition in this dynamic business landscape.

-Developing real relationships with clients is key to a successful RFP response, but it is now more important than ever.
+Developing real relationships with clients is key to a successful RFP response, but it’s now more important than ever.

 As the virus has taken hold, many companies are less active amidst shutdowns and reductions in business hours.
 Reaching out to potential clients digitally will help you gain credibility and trust.
 And it will allow you to gather helpful information when responding to an RFP.

-Consider the impacts COVID-19 has on your client and how their needs might change.
+Consider the impacts Covid has on your client and how their needs might change.
 Discuss these changing needs with your client target.
-So, when you respond to an RFP, you have already gained visibility and established your company as responsive to your target’s emerging objectives.
+So, when you respond to an RFP, you’ve already gained visibility and established your company as responsive to your target’s emerging objectives.
 As a result, the company will have a clear understanding about what services they’ll get by working with you.
 Making meaningful connections significantly increases your chances of a successful bid.

-In a constantly changing world, it is essential to overhaul your RFP response library periodically.
-Ensure your answers are timely, up-to-date, and correspond to your client’s evolving environment.
+In a constantly changing world, it’s essential to overhaul your RFP response library periodically.
+Ensure your answers are timely, up-to-date and correspond to your client’s evolving environment.

 One effective way to do this is to appeal to your audience’s “pain points,” or the problems you’ll address by providing your product or service.
 Once you’ve identified these pain points, draft clear and thoughtful responses that explain exactly how you’ll provide solutions to those problems.
 Tell the client exactly what you can do for them.
 Pay particular attention to the ways your company can promote employee safety while still delivering an impressive ROI.
 If applicable, also include success stories from your current customers to supplement your response.
 (Including references so they can speak to the source directly can also help you gain credibility with a potential client.)

 In such a complicated time, simplicity is welcomed and encouraged.
-Emphasize in your RFP response how your company can help alleviate the burdens and complexities of COVID-19, whatever they may be.
-Label this section clearly, and be explicit about the solutions you can provide to specifically alleviate new challenges brought on by COVID-19.
+Emphasize in your RFP response how your company can help alleviate the burdens and complexities of Covid, whatever they may be.
+Label this section clearly.
+Also, be explicit about the solutions you can provide to specifically alleviate new challenges brought on by Covid.